 RQ3 will be sold as a complete boxed set for \$38, or the Player's Set and Referee's Set at \$20 and \$25 respectively.
 Games Workshop hope to be able to continue publishing the game, but if not and it has to be imported, the UK price is likely to quadruple(!) with a corresponding decrease in the popularity of the game.
 Hopefully this will not happen as it will be a sad day when RQ fades from the FRP scene.
-Beast Enterprises, publishers of Tortured 1 AD&D prize competition at Dragonmeet.
-AD&D prize competition at Dragonmeet time in AD&D prize competition at Dayers, but time in AD&D prize competition at Dayers, but time in AD&D prize competition at Dragonmeet.
-We need teams of four players, but time in We need teams of four players, but time in we are the time in time in the time in time in the time in time in the time in time in the time in time in the time in the time in time in the time in time in time in the time in the time in time in time in time in the time in tin time in time in time in time in tin time in tin
+Beast Enterprises, publishers or rotument.

+AD&D prize competition at Dragonmeet.

+AD&D prize competition players, but time i

+We need teams of four players, but time i

+We need teams of four players, but time i